UA-ResearchComputing-HPC/hpc-documentation/docs/support_and_training/glossary/index.md

 **Node (aka compute node)**

 A single computer in a box, functionally similar to a desktop computer but typically more powerful and packaged for rackmount in a datacenter.
 Usually two CPU sockets or four sockets with very large memory vs. one socket for a desktop.
-Ocelote standard nodes have 28 cores and 192GB memory.
+Puma standard nodes have 96 cores and 512 GB memory.

 <hr>